LynnsBaraka/recommendation-system/README.md

 customer segment.
 Implement content-based filtering to suggest products tailored to individual preferences within each segment.
 ### Model Evaluation:
-Use evaluation metrics and techniques to assess the effectiveness, relevance, and impact of your recommendation system in providing personalized and engaging recommendations to users.
+Use evaluation metrics and techniques to assess your recommendation system's effectiveness, relevance, and impact in providing personalized and engaging recommendations to users.

 ## Expectations of the Project
 1. Improved Customer Engagement: The project aims to enhance customer engagement by